This is a SUPER in-depth review of Shawn Josiah's Perpetual Income 365 software where I'll break down:

-According to course creator Shawn Josiah, the secret to making an income online can be boiled down to a simple 4 letter acronym: M.C.C.A.
+According to course creator Shawn, the secret to making an income online can be boiled down to a simple 4 letter acronym:

-M.C.C.A. stands for Micro-commitment, Consistency, Compounding and Algorithm.
+M.C.C.A. which stands for Micro-commitment, Consistency, Compounding and Algorithm.

 In laymen's terms, Shawn says the best way to make a passive income online is to promote programs that ask people for a small amount of money on a regular basis like Netflix does with their $9.99/month subscription.

-I earn 5-figures a year online and just last year earned my spot as a super affiliate at Wealthy Affiliate Las Vegas conference.
+On this, I completely agree.
+I earn 5-figures a year online and just last year earned my spot as a super affiliate at the Wealthy Affiliate Las Vegas conference.

-By only promoting affiliate programs that generate me monthly recurring commissions.
+By promoting affiliate programs that generate monthly recurring commissions.

-That way, instead of going to all that effort of getting someone to your site and earning just a one-time commission, you earn a lot more and enjoy the compounding effect Shawn talks about.
+That way, instead of going to all that effort of getting someone to your site and earning just a one-time commission, you earn more thanks to the compound effect Shawn talks about.

-Essentially the training covers email marketing; you're told the best way to make money online is to sign up to ClickBank.com‘s affiliate program, create high-converting landing pages then go out and buy email solo ads to drive traffic to your offers in the hope of making sales.
+Essentially the training tells you the best way to make money online is to sign up to ClickBank.com‘s affiliate program, create high-converting landing pages then buy email solo ads to drive traffic to your offers in the hope of making sales.